christinecha/react-redux-sass-boilerplate/README.md

 React/Redux/SaSS/Webpack
 =====

 A super bare-bones boilerplate for this super common setup.
 No server-side code.
+(Basically, exactly what I personally need 99% of the time.)

 Includes:
 - React